HeardLibrary/dashboard/lambdas/bokeh-test.md

 However, when I re-ran the file, the content type got changed back again and the browser downloaded the file instead of displaying it.
 I fixed this by adding a parameter `, ContentType='text/html'` to the `.put_object()` method.

-## Trigger the Lambda on DynamoDB MODIFY event
+## Getting the data from a database table scan

 To retrieve all items from a DynamoDB table, use the .scan() method.
 Using it with no attributes produces JSON like this: